tigawanna/awesome-teams/README.md

    - playwringth ror E2E tests

- Back-end is in [Pocketbase](https://pocketbase.io/) and open source BAAS written in Go , with JS and  Flutter SDKS. it's fast highly extensible with the hooks thye expose and has it all databse/storage/authentication + ouath provoders ...
+ Back-end is in [Pocketbase](https://pocketbase.io/) and open source BAAS written in Go , with JS and  Flutter SDKS. it's fast highly extensible with the hooks thye expose and has it all databse/storage/authentication + ouath providers ...

 # [Pages](src\routes\routes.tsx)
 - [Home route](src\pages\home) : the default route , tasks will be loaded here